 We adjusted the terminology used to describe the queries running down the left-hand side of our scoring matrix and added additional explanatory text to the info-boxes.
 This has no impact on the scores and methodology.
 It has been done following user feedback to improve clarity.

-Top-line Messaging on Climate Policy: AVERE’s top-line communications in 2020-22 have been positive.
+Top-line Messaging on Climate Policy: AVERE’s top-line communications in 2021-22 have been positive.
 In a July 2021 discussion paper, AVERE communicated support for the EU’s Green Deal and achieving net-zero CO2 emissions in the transport sector by 2050.
 AVERE’s 2021 Annual report further appeared supportive of the EU’s “landmark” Fit for 55 package.
 A 2022 joint letter, signed by AVERE, also appeared supportive of the goals of the Paris Agreement while advocating for “ambitious” climate legislation aligned with the 2050 carbon-neutrality target.
 AVERE’s Secretary General, Philippe Vangeel, appeared to advocate for national and European policy to facilitate a transition to e-mobility at the June 2022 Electric Summit.
-In an April 2020 press release, Vangeel further urged European and national policymakers to “continue to demonstrate their climate leadership ambitions amid the global Covid-19 crisis”.

 AVERE also appear to support more ambitious heavy-duty CO2 standards in the EU.
 In response to a March 2022 EU public consultation, AVERE advocated for a 2030 zero-emissions heavy-duty CO2 standard, accepting 2035 as the latest date.
 A 2022 position paper also advocated for more ambitious interim CO2 emissions targets, stating that a zero-emissions CO2 target should be set for heavy-duty vehicles in 2035 “at the latest”.